 A Remote-Start System allows for starting and warming up the vehicle while the driver is still inside of their home.
 Push-button Start and Remote Keyless Entry are standard as well.
 All trim levels get an alarm and a Sentry Key Theft Deterrent System.
 Hill-Start Assist helps to get the Jeep from rolling backwards when starting off on an incline.

-Compare the 2021 Jeep Wrangler 4xe Rubicon vs High Altitude Trims.
+2021 Jeep Wrangler 4xe Rubicon vs High Altitude.
 What Is the Difference?

 The third and final trim level for the 2021 Jeep Wrangler 4xe is called the High Altitude.
 This is the most expensive model, but it features the best of what Jeep has to offer.
 Buyers who choose this model will still get the same off-road performance and durability, but with some extra upscale appointments and convenience features.

 The exterior design is the same.
 You once again get the same LED headlights and taillights.
 The High Altitude has a body-colored grille with black accents.
 This trim goes back to having a non-vented hood.
 There are, of course, badges and decals that are specific to the High Altitude.
 This model has the same wheels and tires as the Sahara model.